Is Teletherapy as effective as sitting across from each other in real life?

 Tutoring teaches or reteaches academic concepts.
 Therapy dives deeper and looks for the cognitive processes that hinder learning.
 We lead a child through a discovery process to learn how to think.

 How long are the sessions?

 The recommended time frame is one and a half hours, twice a week.
-We plan for 60 sessions a year.
-The duration of therapy differs for each child, but the average is a three-year program.
+We plan for 66 to 70 sessions a year, depending on the level of the student.
+The duration of therapy differs for each child, but the average is a three to five year program.

 How much do sessions cost?

 Sessions for the 2022 – 2023 school year are $95 for an hour and a half.
 Younger students who need hour sessions pay $65 per session.
 We understand this is an investment and will work with you to find a payment plan that works for your family!

 As of May 15, 2022 there is an opening from 3 – 4:30 Central on Tuesday/Thursdays.
 I am currently taking a wait list for any earlier spots that open and for Wednesday time slots.

 What else can I expect from working with the Thinking and Learning Center?